wcout/FLTrator/BUILD.md

 *Note*: Use the mingw host you have installed on your machine in the `--host=...` switch
         (The above was mine under Ubuntu 14.04).

-*Note*: I recommmend disabling GDIPLUS to speed up the drawing of explosions considerably (no antialiasing).
+*Note*: `disable-gdiplus` is only for FLTK 1.4.
+I recommmend disabling GDIPLUS to speed up
+        the drawing of explosions considerably (no antialiasing).

 The compilation may stop (at least it did until recently) somewhere within fluid.